mohdaliiqbal/vagrant-phd3/README.md

 - Ambari host becomes the local yum repository
 - Ambari host gets passwordless ssh access to all other nodes
 - All components from the above downloaded files are copied into yum repository inside the ambari host
+- Ambari server and agents are installed and yum repositories are updated in all hosts.
+- PHD cluster is created by first creating a blueprint from clusterblueprint.json file and then a cluster is created using hosts mapping given in clustertemplate.json.
+You can modify these files to change component mapping or drop component as per your requirement.
+All of this is done when final node of the cluster is created successfully.
-- All nodes are on private network
-- All nodes are NAT to public as some YUM updates were needed and they need to have access to the internet.
+- All nodes are on private network with NAT to host and they need to have access to the internet.

 ###Configurations
 - Ambari server is 1GB.
 You can change this value by setting ```AMBARI_MEMORY_MB``` variable